 - Clean the Floor Using Commercial Cleaner – When the floor is soiled with a spill or diet, mop it using the commercial cleaner for concrete floors.
 Make sure to use a pH-neutral concrete cleaner.
 Moreover, read the product directions to use the cleaner properly.

 Cleaning Painted Concrete Floors

 Painted concrete floors can be either unsealed or sealed.
 Ensure not to use harsh or acidic cleaners as they can damage the finish and sealant.

 - Vacuum or dust mop

 How to Clean

-- Vacuum – Vacuum or dust mop the floor properly in order to remove the soil and surface grit.
+- Vacuum – Dust mop the floor properly to remove the soil and surface grit.
 It will help in avoiding the scratches on the painted finish.

 - Make the Cleaning Solution – Make a cleaning solution by mixing all-purpose cleaner and warm water.
 Now slightly damp the microfiber using the cleaning solution.
-Make sure not to use excess moisture as it can cause the paint to peel.
+Ensure not to use excess moisture as it can cause the paint to peel.

 - Dry – Rinse the floor properly with plain water.
 It will help in removing the soapy residue.
 Now let the floor air-dry.

 Even though unsealed concrete floors are easy-care to, it is important to clean properly to manage them in good condition.